How to Pay for Medical School

 Scholarships & Grants

-A little bit of free money can really come in handy when a student has to pay for medical school and can help students avoid taking on more debt from medical school than they need to.
+Scholarships and grants are considered a form of gift aid because they typically do not need to be repaid.
 Students can apply for need-based grants and merit scholarships through their medical school or outside sources.
 Their school’s financial aid office can walk them through their options.

-Medical associations and nonprofit organizations also tend to have financial aid, grants for college, and scholarships that medical students can apply for.
+Medical associations and nonprofit organizations also tend to have financial aid, grants, and scholarships that medical students can apply for.
 Again, a school’s financial aid office can help point medical students in the right direction, but they won’t know of every gift aid opportunity available outside of their school, so students may want to do their own research.

 The following associations generally offer scholarships and grants for medical students.